geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And here the gay Zoanthæ emulate[^96]<br>
 Flora’s bright train and transitory state.<br>

-[^96]: The actinias or sea anemones, and sea marigolds, have received the name of zoanthæ or animal flowers.
+[^96]: The actiniæ or sea anemones, and sea marigolds, have received the name of zoanthæ or animal flowers.
 They are of an oblong form, and when closed, resemble a truncated cone.
 They are fixed by the base, and the upper part is surrounded with many tentacula?, in the centre of which is the mouth.
 Many of them are of very brilliant colours, and when their tentaculæ are expanded, they have the appearance of full blown flowers.
 They feed on small shell-fish and other marine animals, which coming within reach of the expanded tentaculæ, are immediately seized and drawn into the mouth, which closes over them.
 The shells, and other indigestible parts, are afterwards returned through the mouth.

 Mid scatter’d shells, and tufts of herbage green,<br>
 The sad remains of human toil are seen.<br>